 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of Mathussint include Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Mathussint family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathussint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathussint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathussint family to Ireland

 Some of the Mathussint family moved to Ireland, but this topic is not covered in this excerpt.